 - Never climb on or near transformer boxes.

-- When planting trees or shrubs, maintain 10 feet of clearance from the front of the transformer and three feet on all other sides to allow Cobb EMC access.
+- When planting trees or shrubs, maintain 10 feet of clearance from the front of the transformer and one to three feet on all other sides to allow Cobb EMC access.
 Maintaining clearance also keeps roots from interfering with underground lines running to the transformer.
+Please refer to the sticker located on the transformer for clearance guidelines.

 - Know what’s below by calling 811 before you dig, so you don’t make contact with underground lines or transformers.
 Contact with lines can mean shock, injury or death.